Buried by the Times: Reception

-A review in Choice rated the book "Highly Recommended" and stated that: "Leff (Northeastern) has written a powerful, nuanced book about The New York Times' coverage of the Holocaust.
-The author's extensive research and balanced treatment of the Times' approach to this momentous tragedy is clearly a step beyond Deborah Lipstadt's informative book Beyond Belief ...
-Leff's excellent book surely deserves a central place in any future scholarly assessment of journalism's role in reporting the Holocaust and in influencing public opinion by properly and persuasively interpreting its reports."
+A review in Choice rated the book "Highly Recommended" and stated that: "Leff's excellent book surely deserves a central place in any future scholarly assessment of journalism's role in reporting the Holocaust and in influencing public opinion by properly and persuasively interpreting its reports."

-Mark Feldstein of George Washington University wrote of the book: "Leff offers a complex, multifaceted explanation of the many reasons why the Times chose to give such little coverage to the Jewish extermination ...
-Leff ... demonstrates a sophisticated understanding of newsroom sociology as she explains how internal bureaucratic politics inside the Times also led the newspaper to neglect the story ...
-This book is a searing indictment, but it is buttressed by meticulous and broad research drawing on an impressive array of primary source materials, including numerous archives and interviews.
-Leff's exhaustively comprehensive account can be dense reading in places and is ultimately more suitable for the scholar or graduate student than for undergraduates.
-It is passionately written yet nuanced and complex-careful not to overstate evidence, to disclose gaps in the historical record, and to offer measured and qualified conjectures when necessary to explain events.This account exemplifies the best of journalism history by tackling a subject of true significance with a range that reaches beyond the discipline.
+Mark Feldstein of George Washington University wrote of the book: "This book is a searing indictment, but it is buttressed by meticulous and broad research drawing on an impressive array of primary source materials, including numerous archives and interviews...It is passionately written yet nuanced and complex-careful not to overstate evidence, to disclose gaps in the historical record, and to offer measured and qualified conjectures when necessary to explain events.This account exemplifies the best of journalism history by tackling a subject of true significance with a range that reaches beyond the discipline.
 It will deservedly endure as the definitive work about this neglected but vital subject."

-Psychology professor Phyllis Chesler referred to the book as "excellent."

 A review in Journalism referred to the book as an "extensively researched historical study ...
 The book can be read beyond its historical value, too.
 Concepts from the sociology of news literature – although not used directly – stand out nonetheless ...
 In all, though, this book will appeal to a range of readers, from historians to critics of the news media to students of the sociological and cultural understandings for why news turns out as it does."

-A reviewer in History: The Journal of the Historical Association wrote: "Leff’s work escapes many, though not all, of the pitfalls of that historiography and perhaps even breaks new ground in historians’ search for a sophisticated evaluation of how the outside world understood the Holocaust ...
-Importantly Leff anchors her analysis in a detailed investigation of how the paper worked – from the political sympathies of its correspondents in the field to the editorial policies of those who decided what prominence to give individual stories ...
-The most interesting of Leff’s conclusions is the one to which she ascribes the least priority however, the idea that – despite what we might wish – it is in the discourse of news reportage, how newspapers are written and read, that the failure adequately to represent and disseminate the destruction of the Jews of Europe is rooted."
+A reviewer in History: The Journal of the Historical Association wrote: "Importantly Leff anchors her analysis in a detailed investigation of how the paper worked – from the political sympathies of its correspondents in the field to the editorial policies of those who decided what prominence to give individual stories."